-The initial reason for this contact for instance, may appear quite simple because family dynamics can be complicated and above all extremely complex.
-This in turn will therefore impact on the work that individual professionals do.
+The initial reason for this contact may appear quite simple but family dynamics can be complicated and complex and this in turn will impact on the work that individual professionals do.

 By the end of this course learners should understand:

 • An overview of modern family life and what a ‘complex’ family looks like

 • How families become ‘broken’ and how they can be supported

 • How the government and professional agencies are tackling the complexities

 • The theories behind the practise and how these can be used most effectively